9erson/bytebles/Videos/Pizza Calculator/Outline.md

 	- Pizza place
 	- Simplify
 		- Only one pizza
-		- No drinks or other add-ons
+		- No drinks or other sides
 	- Choose pizza type
 		- Pepperoni
 		- Hawaiian